loxilb-io/loxilbdocs/docs/perf.md

 # loxilb Performance

-## Single node performance (simple)
+## Single node performance

-loxilb is running as a docker inside a VM.
-The VM is assigned the following resources :
+loxilb is running as a docker in bare metal server :

-*Intel(R) Core(TM) i7-4770HQ CPU @ 2.20GHz - 2 core RAM 4GB*
+*Intel(R) Xeon(R) Silver 4210R CPU @ 2.40GHz- 40 core RAM 124GB*

-All the other hosts are simulated with docker pods inside the same VM.
+All hosts/LB nodes are simulated with docker pods inside a single node.
 The following command can be used to configure lb for the given topology:

 ```
 # loxicmd create lb 20.20.20.1 --tcp=2020:5001 --endpoints=31.31.31.1:1,32.32.32.1:1,17.17.17.1:1